 - Click the Command Prompt’s Run as administrator option in the search tool.

 - Next, input this Deployment Image Servicing command and hit Enter:

 DISM.exe /Online /Cleanup-image /Restorehealth

-- Thereafter, type this System File Checker command within the Prompt’s window and press Return:
+- After that, type this System File Checker command within the Prompt’s window and press Return:

 - Wait for the SFC scan to complete before closing the Command Prompt.